DataDog/heroku-buildpack-datadog/README.md

 This buildpack collects [DogStatsD] metrics emited by applications and sends them to your Datadog account.
 To instrument your application, use the language-appropriate [Datadog library] and add the corresponding [Heroku Language Buildpack].

 The Datadog [APM] currently supports Go, Python, and Ruby (additional languages are on the roadmap).
-For more information about adding the language specific trace library to your application, please see the [Datadog Tracing Docs].
+For more information about adding the language specific trace library to your application, please see the [Datadog Tracing documentation].
 Note that the Datadog APM is an additional product and may not be included in your account.

 ### Installation